Chinese Chevys

 It is worth noting that while there is little likelihood of Chinese-brand vehicles being imported into the U.S. directly from that country, China is exploring assembling cars in Mexico, and then exporting them to the U.S. Per the USMCA trade agreement, vehicles built in the U.S., Mexico, or Canada, can to be sold in any of these three countries without tariff.

 Note also that the vehicles imported to Mexico from China would likely not pass U.S. federal guidelines for safety and crashworthiness.
-We’re not suggesting that these vehicles are not safe, only that they may not being as safe as those sold in the U.S., and may in part be more affordable for that reason.
+We’re not suggesting that these vehicles are not safe, only that they may not be as safe as those sold in the U.S., and may in part be more affordable for that reason.

 Finally, Chevrolet also sells a full compliment of U.S.-market vehicles in Mexico, including the Equinox EV small crossover, Blazer and Traverse midsize crossovers, and the big Tahoe and Suburban SUVs.
 These vehicles are not sold at a discount in Mexico relative to those sold in the U.S., and are considered luxury products for that reasons.